Some posts contain compensated links. Please read this disclaimer for more info.

 US citizens considering travel to Croatia should also the US embassy in Croatia travel advisory.

 TravelDoc.aero is a seemingly great service to check on the entry requirements for any country and nationality.
 Check out the website and your travel eligibility to Croatia and anywhere else.

 Check the official reopen.europa.eu website for detailed information for the EU countries.

 Total Croatia Travel INFO Community

 If you’re looking for the real-life experiences of tourists coming to Croatia, Total Croatia Travel INFO community is the place for you (you will need to download the Viber app).
 This Viber community has been an excellent source of information exchange, where tourists get answers to their questions in real-time.
 If you have a question or some verified useful travel info to contribute, join us.
 Please make sure you read the pinned message and our regularly updated FAQ article before asking any questions.
-You can also ask the first chatbot in English answering all the FAQs from the community.

 You can also find comprehensive information in the Facebook Group called COVID-19 INFO CROATIA.